 - News & opinion

-The Ultimate Pint Glass, a toughened glass that causes less harm when smashed, is one of more than ten innovations developed as part of the Design Out Crime Design Challenge.
+The Ultimate Pint Glass, a resistant glass that causes less harm when smashed, is one of more than ten innovations developed as part of the Design Out Crime programme.
 It was created by a team from Design Bridge, Arc International and the Royal College of Art.

-Alcohol-related crime costs the UK £8-13bn a year and the NHS alone spends £2.7bn dealing with the consequences, such as injuries from assaults.
+Alcohol-related crime costs the UK £8–13 billion a year and the NHS alone spends £2.7 billion dealing with the consequences, such as injuries from assaults.
 One of the biggest risks is ‘glassing’, when attackers turn smashed bottles and glasses into weapons.

 An obvious solution is to make people drink from plastic vessels in all contexts, not just festivals and gigs, but this would diminish people’s drinking experience and harm business.

-The answer was in certain features that aided pouring and made the glass five times more durable.
+The answer was in creating a shape that aided pouring and developing glass that's five times more durable.
 The Ultimate Pint Glass is not just a safer glass, it’s a better glass.

 The Ultimate Pint Glass sold more than double the volume of its UK sales overseas in 2012.
 The glass is selling well in South Africa, New Zealand, Canada and Australia.
-Arc International sense a chance to transform their industry.
-They now make nine Ultimate glasses of different sizes and weights.
+Arc International senses a chance to transform its industry.
+It now produces eight Ultimate glasses of different sizes and weights.